uj-robotics/krakrobot2016-online/README.md

 General rules
 -----------------------

-1. Contestants have to be students, enrolled at Bachelor's, Master's or PhD level programme in any field.
+1. Contestants have to be students, enrolled at Bachelor's,0 Master's or PhD level programme in any field.
 2. KrakRobot is a team competition – each team has to consist of 2 or 3 people, working together.
 3. The task is simulation based – the appropriate code bundled with the example maps and robots is available here: https://github.com/uj-robotics/KrakRobot2014Qualifications